friends at santa monica statebeach park

 Just for fun

 Ocean Front Walk is a wide, paved footpath lined with shops and restaurants.
 Kids love the South Beach Park that includes a stone-walled sandbox, concrete Viking ship and interactive dragon’s head.
-A row of volleyball courts is are available at Ocean Park North Beach on a first-come, first-served basis.
+A row of volleyball courts are available at Ocean Park North Beach on a first-come, first-served basis.

 volleyball at santa monica beach